Skip to Main Content

 After all of the terrain questions are answered, the most common thing we get people asking us about Niseko ski trips is: what skis or snowboard should I bring?
 Is it even worth it to bring my own stuff?

-The short answer is, if you are asking this question, you should probably rent some gear there.
+The short answer: if you are asking this question, just rent some gear there.

 If you’re deciding between multiple pairs of skis, we’d definitely recommend bringing the fat ones, preferably if they have a beefy hybrid binding like the Salomon Shift or Marker Kingpin on them.
 While you’ll mostly be riding lift-accessed terrain, having the option to skin out of the ends of sidecountry zones is always nice.

 But if you’re on the fence about making the gear that you have work, even if it’s not quite right, here’s our two cents: you are planning the powder skiing trip of a lifetime.
-Sure it's possible to ride powder on an old flexed out park board.
-But it’s a whole lot more fun to do it on a big old directional surfer.
-As an international resort town, there are no shortage of rental options in Niseko, and all of them cater to the exact type of snow Niseko is known for.
-Head down to our friends at Rhythm and tell ‘em we sent you.
-Trust us, your day five legs will thank you.
+It's possible to ride powder on an old, flexed out park board, but it’s a whole lot more fun to do it on a directional surfer.

 Rhythm Base, Niseko